 Yes, H&M is a fast fashion brand.

-Founded by white Swedish businessman Erling Persson, and now predominantly owned by his son, Stefan Persson (worth £18.5 billion), H&M is multinational clothing retailer.
-H&M can be considered a fast fashion brand due to the speed of production and scale of clothes that it sells.
-It has six sister brands: & Other Stories, ARKET, Cheap Monday, COS, Monki, and Weekday.
+H&M is multinational clothing retailer.
+It was founded by white Swedish businessman Erling Persson, and now predominantly owned by his son, Stefan Persson (worth £18.5 billion).
+H&M is a fast fashion brand due to the speed of production and scale of clothes that it sells.
+H&M has seven sister brands: & Other Stories, Afound, ARKET, Cheap Monday, COS, Monki, and Weekday.
 Together they make up H&M group.
 The group works with with more than 120,000 employees, and over 2,000 factories worldwide.

 Good On You Sustainability Rating: 3/5